spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/replaying-events/replaying-events.md

 title: Replaying events
 ---

 All [events](/laravel-event-projector/v1/handling-events/preparing-events) thats implement `Spatie\EventProjector\ShouldBeStored` will be [serialized](https://docs.spatie.be/laravel-event-projector/v1/advanced-usage/using-your-own-event-serializer) and stored in the `stored_events` table.
-When your app starts to do its work the `stored_events` table will probably contain many many events.
+After your app has been doing its work for a while the `stored_events` table will probably contain some events.

  When creating a new [projector](/laravel-event-projector/v1/handling-events/using-projectors) or [reactor](/laravel-event-projector/v1/handling-events/using-reactors) you'll want to feed all stored events to that new projector or reactor.
 We call this process replaying events.